-The Griffith Family Foundation is committed to supporting efficient 501(c)(3) organizations that enhance the quality of life for the citizens in the Central Georgia community.
-GFF envisions a vibrant community in Central Georgia, one that is poised for growth and offers cultural, educational, and economic opportunities to all its citizens.
+The Griffith Family Foundation is committed to supporting efficient 501(c)(3) organizations that enhance the quality of life for citizens in the Macon-Bibb community.
+GFF envisions a vibrant community in Macon-Bibb, one that is poised for growth and offers cultural, educational, and economic opportunities to all its citizens.

 Arts & Culture